NidhikumariVadodariya/NidhisBookStore_/NidhisBookStore/README.txt

 - UnitOfWork class
 - IUnitOfWork interface

-Did try but not getting an image in product page while runing..UPDATE README..
+Did try but not getting an image in product page while runing..NOT UPDATE README..

+Breif README:

+Download the given repository and look what needs to be changed..

+First I added the rest of the fields given in Produt.cs file for Price, Price50, and Price100 and give required validation to it.. then update-database but unfortunately was not worked and created an empty migration file..So I copied code from the given and did update-database...